martintufte/rubiks-cube/README.md

 ## Backlog
 * Maintainace
+    * [] Improve the rotation solver, possibilly with new symmetry class
+    * [] Finalize unit tests for tags
+    * [PROGRESS] Finalize unit tests for move sequence, generator and algorithms
+    * [PROGRESS] Finalize unit tests for states, permutations and masks
+    * [DONE] Finalize unit tests for parsing of text and moves
     * [DONE] Use Google-style docstrings
-    * [PROGRESS] Finalize unit tests for parsing of text and moves
-    * Bug with wide moves not being parsed properly on big cubes
+    * [DONE] Bug with wide moves not being parsed properly on big cubes
-    * Improve the rotation solver, move away from dictionary
     * [DONE] Use type definitions for cube states
     * [DONE] Configure logging
-    * Consistency usage of __init__.py as hiearchy for folders
+    * [DONE] Consistency usage of __init__.py as hiearchy for folders
+* Autotagger:
+    * 10x faster calculation of "entropy"
+    * Add symmetry class for easily configuring symmetric tags
+    * [DONE] Rank patterns in auto-tagger by "entropy"
+    * [DONE] Make Cubex only use CubePattern, should not need mask and pattern
+* Solver:
+    * [] Add inverse transformations to IndexOptimizer
-* Finalize the bidirectional solver:
+    * [] Make the bidirectional solver into a class
-    * Use information about commutative actions to reduce effective branching factor
+    * [] Use information about commutative actions to reduce effective branching factor
+    * [] Start branching from the solved state to reduce initial branching factor for symmetrical patterns
+    * [PROGRESS] Add parsing of "slashed" moves
     * [DONE] Be able to use custom move algorithms in the solver
     * [DONE] Remove isomorphic subgroups when compiling before the solver
-    * Start branching from the solved state to reduce initial branching factor for symmetrical patterns
-    * Make it into a class object
     * [DONE] Returns solutions and search summary
+* Beam-Searcher:
+    * Design functionality (async/multithreading, parameters)
+    * Estimatation of the expected length of a solution based on tag
+    * Create multi-tag solving template and pipeline
+* Feature ideas for autotagger:
+    * Copilot to automatically complete comments and skeletons
+    * Add subsets to autotagger.
+E.g. recognition for DR and HTR subsets
+    * Easy way to add patterns and algorithms for all cube sizes
-* Ideas to solver:
+* Feature ideas to solver:
     * Add possibility to match to more than one tag at a time
-    * Add metrics to the bidirectional solver for weighted path searching
+    * Add metrics to the solver for weighted searching
     * Prune actions using heuristics
     * Create a custom fast inverse hash function
     * Exploit rotations and symmetries to reduce branching factor
     * Add a burn-in depth for faster solving when minimal depth is deep
     * Rust bindings for faster solver
-* Implement the beam-search algorithm
-    * Design functionality (async/multithreading, parameters)
-    * Create multi-step solving template, template should be configurable and easy to add
-* Auto-tagger and cube patterns
-    * [PROGRESS] Rank patterns in auto-tagger by 'entropy'
-    * [DONE] Make Cubex only use CubePattern, should not need mask and pattern
-* Features
+* Other ideas:
-    * Easy way to add patterns and algorithms for all cube sizes
-    * Add subsets to auto-tagger.
-E.g. recognition for DR and HTR subsets
-    * Add a database to store solutions and algorithms
     * 3D graphics
+    * Host the web-application
+    * Use TypeScript instead of Streamlit for frontend
+    * Database to store personel algorithms and attempts
-    * Implement the official WCA scrambling generator
+    * Tool for scrambling.
+(Implement the official WCA scrambling generator)
-    * Algorithm for shortening a sequence of moves
+    * Tool for shortening a sequence of moves
-    * API to Insertion Finder (by Baiqiang: [git](https://github.com/Baiqiang/333.fm))
+    * Tool for finding insertions? (by Baiqiang: [git](https://github.com/Baiqiang/333.fm))

 ## What's this?
 - `pyproject.toml`: Python configuration file for system requirements, metadata and dependencies.